SolarArbiter/SolarArbiter.github.io/data_model.md

 #### Observations
 {: .anchor}

--   Timestamp: A timestamp in ISO-8601 format including a timezone. e.g. `2018-12-05T23:01:45-07:00` or `20181206T060145Z`.
+-   *Timestamp* - A timestamp in ISO-8601 format including a timezone. e.g. `2018-12-05T23:01:45-07:00` or `20181206T060145Z`.

--   Value: Values for the variable in units defined above.
+-   *Value* - Values for the variable in units defined above.
--   Quality Flag: A flag indicating if the value is questionable.
+-   *Quality Flag* - A flag indicating if the value is questionable.
 Uploads may contain values 0 (ok) or 1 (questionable).
 Downloads may contain additional flags determined by the data qualification toolkit (discussed elsewhere).

 #### Forecasts
 {: .anchor}